aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 ### Activate the Detector
 Before proceeding to Step 2, the Detector needs to be activated from the console.
-- Open the Amazon Lookout for Metrics console and expand the menu on the left.
+- Open the [Amazon Lookout for Metrics console](https://console.aws.amazon.com/lookoutmetrics) and expand the menu on the left.
 - Choose Detectors from the menu and click on the name of the newly created Detector.
-- Click Activate in the upper left and then click Activate again on the dialog that opens.
+- Click *Activate* in the upper left and then click *Activate* again on the dialog that opens.
-- Activation initializes the detector and will complete after the model has completed its learning cycle.
+- Activation initializes the detector and will be ready after the model has completed its learning cycle.
 This can take up to 2 hours.

 ## Step 2: Preparing the data for Amazon QuickSight